Meson properties and symmetry emergence based on the deep neural network: Introduction

 \section{Introduction}

 Particle physics aims to understand the essence of fundamental particles and their interactions in nature.
-Quarks and gluons are bounded by strong interactions to form hadrons, namely, mesons and baryons.
-For the quark confinement\,\cite{HanMY1965,Fritzsch1973}, hadron properties play key roles to understand the strong interactions, which are directly determined by the dynamic of quarks and gluons inside.
+Quarks and gluons are bound by strong interactions to form hadrons, namely, mesons and baryons.
+Due to quark confinement\,\cite{HanMY1965,Fritzsch1973}, hadron properties play key roles in understanding the strong interactions, which are directly determined by the dynamics of quarks and gluons inside.
 The strong interactions are described by the quantum chromodynamics\,(QCD).
 In the high-energy region (short distance), QCD's perturbation calculations have achieved great success, and its theoretical predictions are highly consistent with experimental results, which becomes one of the most important experimental verifications of the Standard Model for particle physics.
-However, in the low-energy region\,(long distance), the non-perturbative effects of QCD make analytical calculations quite difficult, which leads to predictions of hadron lifetime quite difficult in theory.
+However, in the low-energy region\,(long distance), the non-perturbative effects of QCD make analytical calculations quite difficult, which leads to making predictions of hadron lifetimes quite difficult in theory.

-Mesons as the quark-antiquark bound states play important roles for studying the non-perturvative QCD interactions.
-The meson masses and decay widths are hence the direct reflection of the inside interaction dynamics.
+Mesons as the quark-antiquark bound states play important roles for studying the non-perturbative QCD interactions.
+The meson masses and decay widths are hence direct reflections of the internal interaction dynamics.
 Generally speaking, the total width of a meson is a summation of all the possible decay channels, while the decay behaviors are directly dependent on the meson quantum numbers and the involved interactions.
-Researches of mass spectra and total widths provide rich information on the internal structure and interactions of mesons.
+Research on mass spectra and total widths provides rich information on the internal structure and interactions of mesons.

 There exist two main goals in hadron physics.
 One is to obtain the hadron mass and decay behaviors based on the quantum numbers, while the other is to obtain the quantum numbers from the observed mass and lifetime\,(or total width equivalently).
 With the QCD-inspired potentials and quark model, by solving the corresponding bound states equation, mass spectra for traditional hadrons can be well established in theory\,\cite{GI1985,Capstick1986,Eichten1994} though some exotic hadrons discovered in recent years are not included\,\cite{Klempt2007,ChenHX2016,Olsen2017,GuoFK2018,Karliner2018}.
 However, it is quite difficult to obtain the total widths based on the traditional calculations of Standard Model dynamics for the extreme theoretical complications.
 Hence it is quite necessary and helpful to predict lifetime spectra from a new reliable method.